Rezzato: Topography

 Rezzato is located in the northern section of the Po Valley, immediately east of Brescia, at the foot of the Brescian Prealps.

 The territory consists of three large morphological macroregions: the flat bight between Monte Maddalena, the hills of Botticino and the Monte Regogna.
 The hilly system consists of the mountains Regogna, Fieno (the highest point of the town's territory at 430 m) and Marguzzo, and two hills called Peladolo and Poggio San Martino.
 While the northern part of the territory is hilly, the southern area of the town is flat.
 The administrative comune covers a total area of 18.2 km2.

-The hills of the entire area are made up by different types of stones.
+The hills of the entire area are made up of different types of stones.
 The first one to be considered is the "corna" consisting of calcium carbonate and magnesium, which would have formed almost 193 million years ago.
 This stone is present throughout the basin between Monte Regogna and Monte Marguzzo, including Poggio San Martino.
-Important studies carried out on Mount Regogna allowed to identify various fossilized forms of marine life and marine life.
+Important studies carried out on Mount Regogna allowed the identification of various fossilized forms of marine life and marine life.
 The age of the "corso" begins shortly after the corna one.
 This stone is in the lower part of Monte Regogna.
-Since they are very low parts, a time so submerged in the sea, fossil shells of ammonite and sea urchins have been found here.
+Since they are very low parts, time so submerged in the sea, fossil shells of ammonite and sea urchins have been found here.
 The "medolo", which rises on the west side of Monte Regogna, has a much newer formation (178 million years ago) and is a stone made up of limestone marbles.
 The medolo is characteristic of a deep marine environment and therefore even here rivers of fossil shells emerge.

 At just 20 km from the Garda Lake, it is crossed by the so-called Naviglio Grande Bresciano, an ancient canal built in 1253, from which departs a huge system of small canals now mostly covered and still today used for agriculture.
-Other important canals are the Rino, a torrent that coming from the mountains crosses the historic center of Virle Treponti and enters the Naviglio Grande at the highway of Treponti.
+Other important canals are the Rino, a torrent that coming from the mountains, crosses the historic centre of Virle Treponti and enters the Naviglio Grande at the highway of Treponti.
 Near the mouth of the Rino, from the waters of the Naviglio the canal Lupa flows through the countryside south of Treponti towards Castenedolo.
 From Botticino descends the torrent Rino Musia that crosses part of the northeast wooded area of the town and then enters the city of Brescia.